 - West Virginia adopted statewide prohibition.17

 Congress passed The Webb-Kenyon Act.
 It banned shipment of alcohol beverages into a state if the law of that state prohibited it.
-If effect, this prohibited shipping or importing alcohol into a state with statewide prohibition.18
+If effect, this prohibited shipping alcohol into a state with statewide prohibition.18

 - The French army troops first awarded troops a daily wine ration in World War I. It was to improve their morale.
-Perhaps also to make them less fearful charging at German machine guns.21
+Perhaps it was also to make them less fearful charging at German machine guns.21

 - During the First World War, the English army was fortified primarily with rum.
 The German were fortified with schnapps and brandy.
 For the French it was cheap wine.22